Devices has both it’s own special page in our app, but also can be used as generic search/filter/split/group by fields.

 Using it as a search “filter”

-These search filters follow you though to Browse Calls if you click the “see calls” link in the upper right.
+Likewise, these search filters follow you BACK through to Browse Calls if you click the “see calls” link in the upper right.
+In this way you can jump between Browse Calls to occasionally sanity check what you are seeing, while still browsing around different time frames in general report.

 Using it as a “over” or “split by” field